 In fact, this all-screen phone is pretty much the iPhone XS Max in a smaller form factor.
 It does have a smaller battery than the Max and obviously a smaller screen, but you will still capture the same great photos and videos on this device and play the same games.

 Plus, it's cheaper that is used to be when it was the latest and greatest iPhone.

 This was once the very best iPhone if your hands and wallets were large enough.
 It has an expansive 6.5-inch OLED screen with HDR10 support to make colors pop.
 It's the perfect phone if you want a giant screen, but it has now been replaced by the iPhone 11 Pro Max and 12 Pro Max we've mentioned above.

 Behind that huge screen is a dual-lens 12MP camera.
 Apple outfitted it with Smart HDR and increased the sensor size to capture larger pixels.
 Don't let that static 12MP number fool you.
 The iPhone XS Max (like the XS) has depth-sensing capabilities for adjustable bokeh (background blur) during and after a shot.

 The TrueDepth camera returns with faster Face ID recognition, and your 7MP selfies get better depth control and Smart HDR, too.
 This is now cheaper than at launch too, so it may be a good option if you want lots of spec but don't want to get the absolute latest iPhone.

 Read our in-depth iPhone XS Max review

 The iPhone XR is a great upgrade for the average consumer who doesn't want to pay for the most expensive iPhone money (a lot of money) can buy.
-This is Apple's cheap iPhone for 2018, at least when it comes to recently launched handsets.
+This was Apple's 'cheap' iPhone until the iPhone SE 2020 came along.